 Joel Farabee's second goal lifts the Flyers past the Wild 4-3 in overtime

-Tyson Foerster and Owen Tippett also scored for the Flyers, who have won three of four.
+Tyson Forester and Owen Tippett also scored for the Flyers, who have won three of four.
 Carter Hart made 26 saves.

 Marcus Johansson, Ryan Hartman and Matt Boldy scored for the Wild, who are 1-7 since losing star forward Kirill Kaprizov to an injury on Dec.
 30.